dcdpr/did-btcr2/chapters/CRUD-Operations.md

 1. Else If `identifierComponents.idType` value is "external", then set the `initialDocument` to the result of running [External Resolution] passing in the `identifier`, `identifierComponents` and `resolutionOptions` values.
-1. Else MUST raise `invalidHRPValue` error.
+1. Else MUST raise ::https://www.w3.org/ns/did#INVALID_DID:: error.
 1. Return `initialDocument`.

 ##### Deterministically Generate Initial DID Document